Graphical tools for selecting conditional instrumental sets: Supplementary material for simulations

 \section{Supplementary material for simulations}

 We now provide some additional information regarding the simulations in our main paper.
 Reproducible code is made available at \texttt{https://github.com/henckell/efficientCIS}.

-For completeness we provide violin plots for all alternative valid conditional instrumental sets in our simulation study from Section \ref{sec:simulations}.
-In addition we also also add violin plots for the ratio of the theoretical asymptotic standard deviation of $(Z^o,W^o)$ to the alternative valid tuple per Theorem \ref{theorem:varequ}.
-These plots arguably represent the case for $n=\infty$, except for the biased ordinary least squares estimator.
+For completeness we provide violin plots of the ratios for the two-stage least squares estimator with all alternative linearly valid conditional instrumental sets in our simulation study from Section \ref{sec:simulations}.
+In addition we also also add violin plots for the ratio of the theoretical asymptotic standard deviation of $(Z^o,W^o)$ to the alternative linearly valid tuple per Theorem \ref{theorem:varequ}.
+These plots represent the case for $n=\infty$.
 The plots for $\g_1$ are given in Fig. \ref{fig:violin_long_1a}.
-We dropped the alternative valid tuple $(\{B,D\},\{A,C\})$ from the figure because it has the exact same asymptotic variance as the optimal tuple $(\{A,B,D\},C)$ (see Example \ref{ex:weird}).
-As a result adding it would heavily distort the violin plots.

 The plots for $\g_2$ are given in Fig. \ref{fig:violin_long_2a_a} and \ref{fig:violin_long_2a_b}.

-We dropped the alternative valid tuple $(\{A,B,D\},C\})$ from the figure because it has the exact same asymptotic variance as the optimal tuple $(\{B,D\},C)$ (see Example \ref{ex:optimal 2}).
-As a result adding it would heavily distort the violin plots.
+In addition we also provide violin plots in Fig. \ref{fig:liml jive main} of the ratios of the limited information maximum likelihood and the jackknife instrumental variables estimator with $(Z^o,W^o)$ to the one with a representative subset of the alternative linearly valid conditional instrumental sets.